flowerbug/bcgt/README.md

 Copyright: "Copyright (C) 2018  Martin Blais"
 License: "GNU GPLv2"

-My changes are copyright to me flowerbug@anthive.com, but nothing I'm doing is very complicated.
+My changes are copyright to flowerbug@anthive.com, but nothing I'm doing is very complicated.

-# Latest News v2.2.0 - A Mistake in Previous Versions (v2.0.0 or Earlier)

-  I was going through some transactions the other day and noticed I'd reversed Equity and Expenses amounts on sells.
-I normally have expenses positive amounts and so the amount must come from equity which then has to be negative.

-  I'm sorry, this was something I should have noticed earlier.
-You will need to go back and fix transactions from before.

-  My version 2.0.0 also had mistakes so that is also now fixed.
-Please update to at least v2.0.1.

-  Version 2.2.0 includes Split and a few other changes which are not breaking changes:

-- If you are entering a lot of sell transactions that do not have a fee you can leave the zero off the end and it will be entered for you as zero.
-Do not be upset at seeing a negative zero in your transaction - it is a valid python Decimal value and I like having that there to remind me that the value should be negative if it is there at all.
-- The price per share basis amount was previously just being set to whatever was typed in, but I decided I wanted those amounts to at least look like dollars and cents, so now those amounts from a buy are at least specified to two decimal places even if you type in a whole number.
+# Latest News For v2.3.2, Added Backdate and Tag Options

+Please use the current version (v2.3.2) and report any issues that are not noted below.

+The -b "backdate" and -t tag options are useful for when you've missed a day or want to use the actual Buy execution time or an approximate time when the Buy happened.
+More details are included below.

 # Introduction and Rationale